 Mixing Glass: Cocktails that are made entirely (or almost entirely) of liquor, should be stirred.
 In addition to looking pretty on your bar cart, a mixing glass is helpful for making these stirred cocktails.
 A pint glass is a good alternative in the meantime.

-These items are never necessary but can be nice to have if you really want to impress your friends IRL or even more importantly, on Instagram.
+These items are never really necessary but can be nice to have if you really want to impress your friends.

 Fine Strainer: A fine strainer is used to double strain cocktails and keep out small bits of herb and pulp that get past a hawthorne strainer or built in strainer.
 This is just a nice to have but definitely not a necessity for cocktails at home.